Desiders/telers/telers/README.md

 ## Examples
  - [Echo bot][examples/echo_bot].
 This example shows how to create an echo bot.
+ - [Context][examples/context].
+This example shows how to use context to save data.
+ - [Extensions][examples/extensions].
+This example shows how to use extensions to save data.
+ - [Extractor][examples/extractor].
+This example shows how to use extractor to extract data.
  - [Text formatting][examples/text_formatting].
 This example shows how to format text.
  - [Text case filters][examples/text_case_filters].
 This example shows how to create text case filters.
  - [Stats updates middleware][examples/stats_incoming_updates_middleware].
 This example shows how to create a middleware that count incoming updates.
- - [Extractor][examples/extractor].
-This example shows how to use extractor to extract data and use it in handlers.
  - [Input file][examples/input_file].
 This example shows how to send files by the bot.
  - [Finite state machine][examples/fsm].
 This example shows how to use a finite state machine (conversation).
  - [Router tree][examples/router_tree].
 This example shows how to create a router tree.